Zellim-Project/Back-end-Challenge/README.md

 - Microservice needs to be do in NodeJS
 - Typescript
 - MongoDB
+- Docker
+- Upload to one Cloud Service
+- Tests

 _The communication between microservices you can do how you prefer_

 ## Project details